thyAshley/100-days-of-code/log.md

 - Action creators are a neater way of structuring the code base but is not always necessary.
 - Actions are runned synchronously and we need to handle async code differently

+# Day 32: June 27, 2020

+**Today's Progress**:

+- Asynchronous Redux with Redux-thunk
+- switch case utility functions

+### Notes

+- in the async action creators, dispatch is passed from thunk and stop the flow of the program.
+- we create a action creators which will be dispatched by the async-code.
+- Store sync code in reducers and async code in action creators

+# Day 33: June 28, 2020

+**Today's Progress**:

+- Working with Redux tutorial
+- Working with asynchronous code in redux

+### Notes

+- we are unable to directly access state in different reducers, this however can be done using redux-thunk by passing the getState() function

+# Day 34: June 29, 2020

+**Today's Progress**:

+- Authentication with Single Page Application

+# Day 35: June 30, 2020

+**Today's Progress**:

+- Working with react and redux
+- using firebase to authenticate and storing data in local storage.
+- Working with firebase API

+### Notes

+- unable to access dotenv files in react as browser cannot reach the server

   <code>
   This is a collection of middleware that i think is useful for every project.